MirageNet/Mirage/doc/docs/analyzers/MIRAGE1201.md

 # MIRAGE1201: NetworkMessage/RPC Class Warning

-## The Problem
+## When this appears

-This advisory rule asks you to review a class used as a network payload.
-Classes can be valid Mirage payloads; this is not a Weaver serialization error.
+This advisory flags a class used directly as a payload type.
+Classes can serialize correctly; review their allocation and reference behavior.

-The rule checks the declared type of an eligible serialized field in a `[NetworkMessage]` using generated serialization, an RPC payload parameter, or the result `T` of an RPC returning `UniTask<T>`.
-Ordinary properties and fields ignored by generated serialization are outside this scope.
-Inherited serialized fields are included.

-The policy excludes `string`, arrays, `List<T>`, `Dictionary<TKey, TValue>`, and Mirage's supported network references (`NetworkIdentity`, `NetworkBehaviour` and its subclasses, and networked `GameObject`).
-RPC sender/target `INetworkPlayer` parameters are connection context, not serialized payloads.
-This rule checks these declared payload types directly; it does not recursively inspect collection elements, nested payload members, or custom serializer bodies.
-Exemption from this warning does not prove that a type or its elements are serializable; see [MIRAGE1301](./MIRAGE1301.md).
+The rule checks the declared type of:

+- Eligible fields, including inherited fields, in a `[NetworkMessage]` using generated serialization.
+- RPC payload parameters and the result `T` of `UniTask<T>`.

+Properties, ignored fields, and `INetworkPlayer` connection context are excluded.
+So are `string`, arrays, `List<T>`, `Dictionary<TKey, TValue>`, and supported `NetworkIdentity`, `NetworkBehaviour` (including subclasses), and networked `GameObject` references.

+It does not inspect collection elements, nested members, or custom serializer bodies.
+Exempt types still need [serialization support](./MIRAGE1301.md).

-Generated serialization normally constructs a new instance for each non-null class value and serializes the eligible fields of the declared type, including inherited fields.
-It does not preserve arbitrary object identity or automatically send fields added by a runtime subclass.
-Custom serializers can change this behavior.
+Generated serialization allocates non-null class values and sends the declared type's eligible fields, including inherited fields.
+It does not preserve arbitrary object identity or automatically include runtime subclass fields.
+Custom serializers can change this.

----

-## Example of Triggering Code
 {{{ Path:'Snippets/Analyzers/Mirage1201.cs' Name:'mirage1201-triggering' }}}

----

-## How to Resolve
+## How to fix

-### Recommended Fix: Use a struct
 A small struct can avoid the outer class allocation.
-Its reference fields can still allocate during deserialization, and copying the struct copies those references rather than cloning their objects.
-The string in this example can still allocate.
+Reference fields can still allocate, and copying the struct copies references rather than their objects.
+The string here can still allocate.

 {{{ Path:'Snippets/Analyzers/Mirage1201.cs' Name:'mirage1201-recommended' }}}

----

-### Alternative Solutions
-If the class representation is intentional, review its allocation and wire format before suppressing the warning.

-#### 1. Implement Custom Serialization
+### Keep an intentional class payload

-Use a matching custom writer/reader pair when you need control over the wire format.
-The example preserves nulls and still allocates a class for a non-null value.
-It does not implement polymorphism or shared reference identity; those require an explicit format of your own.
+A custom writer/reader pair controls the format.
+This example preserves nulls but still allocates non-null instances.
+Polymorphism and shared reference identity require an explicit format.

-After reviewing that tradeoff, `[WeaverSafeClass]` on the payload type suppresses this advisory at its use sites.
-The attribute is an analyzer annotation: it does not generate serializers, validate custom code, or change runtime behavior.
-A custom serializer alone is not proof that allocation or reference semantics are safe.
 {{{ Path:'Snippets/Analyzers/Mirage1201.cs' Name:'mirage1201-alternative-custom' }}}

-#### 2. Suppress the warning at a use site
-For an intentionally class-based payload, apply `[WeaverSafeClass]` to the serialized field or RPC parameter.
-For an RPC result, annotate the payload class or use a normal diagnostic suppression; this attribute cannot be applied to the method or return value.
-Marking a property does not make it part of generated serialization.
+After reviewing allocation and wire format, suppress this advisory with `[WeaverSafeClass]` on the payload class, serialized field, or RPC parameter.
+For RPC results, annotate the class or use normal diagnostic suppression; method and return-value annotations are unsupported.

+Custom serialization alone does not establish allocation or reference safety.
+The annotation does not generate or validate serializers, change runtime behavior, or make properties serializable.

 {{{ Path:'Snippets/Analyzers/Mirage1201.cs' Name:'mirage1201-alternative-suppress' }}}